Introduction

 Each User Account has an id

-and (optionally) handle
+and (optionally) username

 that you provided, as described above.